josh-works/intermediaterubycom/_pages/about.md

 I work across a range of projects to facilitate these goals, like obstacle courses, blog posts, video walk-throughs, and stand-alone "tiny projects"

+Most of this work lives on GitHub, and I'd encourage you to head over to my [GitHub Sponsors Profile](https://github.com/sponsors/josh-works), pick a tier that feels right, sign up, and we'll go from there.

+All sponsors get an invite to the `intermediateruby` Slack group, which means they get easier access to me, and we'll collaborate on how I can help move you in the directions you want to go.

 ## Obstacle Courses